Italy Flat Tax Regime: The Ultimate Guide for Investors

 Yes, U.S. citizens can qualify for Italy’s flat tax regime if they move their tax residency to Italy and have not been Italian tax residents for at least 9 of the previous 10 years.
 They must also meet other eligibility requirements set by Italian tax authorities.
 This regime applies to foreign-sourced income, including income from the U.S.

-Italy originally offered a €100k flat tax for high-net-worth individuals moving to the country, but from 2024 onward, this amount was raised to €200k.
+Italy originally offered a €100k flat tax for high-net-worth individuals moving to the country, but in 2024 onward, this amount was raised to €200k, and in 2026, it was increased again to €300k.
 The flat tax is a yearly lump-sum payment that applies to all foreign-sourced income for up to 15 years.

 Get in touch with an Italy Immigration specialist